arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.20.16
+People in Romania say "house of stone" when people get married.
+Roughly, it means "good luck and strong marriage."

 ### 02.19.16
 Emily Dickinson wrote about 1500 poems.
 Of these, around 10 were published during her lifetime.